 Hair & Makeup

 I work with a fantastic hair & makeup artist, who sets her own rates for headshots.
 If you choose to get hair/makeup for the shoot, you should arrive with a clean face and clean hair, and she will set you up before we begin shooting.
 She will then stay for the entire shoot to keep everything in order, and make any necessary changes between looks.
 I highly recommend that any women getting headshots also get hair and makeup, since doing makeup for the camera is different than makeup for daily life.
 I don't require that anyone gets hair and makeup for the shoot, but, again, I do highly recommend it for women.
 For men, hair and makeup is less necessary, but if you require special grooming or styling, it is available.
-Also, if you are able to grow facial hair, you have the option to come to the shoot with stubble or facial hair, and shave halfway through the session.
+Also, if you are able to grow facial hair, you have the option to come to the shoot with stubble or facial hair, and shave or trim between looks.
 More information on hair and makeup services is available on the rates page.

 Viewing & Retouching